bulldozer2003/CsvImport/README.md

     one by one, with a different action for each row.
-    To try them, you may install [Geolocation] and to check `Manage Records` with `tabulation` as column delimiter, no enclosure, `|` as element, file, and tag delimiters, and `Dublin Core:Identifier` as field field identifier.
+    To try them, you may install [Geolocation] and to check `Manage Records` with `tabulation` as column delimiter, no enclosure, `|` as element, file, and tag delimiters, and `Dublin Core:Identifier` as the field identifier.
     If you import them manually, the special value "Identifier" should be set too for the Dublin Core:Identifier, so this column will be used as identifier and as a metadata.
 The third should be imported after the first